-And now, sensing weakness in Washington, China has made increasingly bold moves to tip the scales, overtly strengthening ties with Moscow, brokering a rapprochement between Iran and Saudi Arabia,
+And now, sensing weakness in Washington, China has made increasingly bold moves to tip the scales, overtly strengthening ties with Moscow and brokering a rapprochement between Iran and Saudi Arabia.

 At the heart of it all—underlying each of these strategic initiatives—has been a concerted, decades-long push toward de-dollarization.
 And, with the help of Brazil, Russia, India, and South Africa, these nations have formed an informal trading and currency union known colloquially as the BRICS Block.

 Their goal is to create a new, alternative digital trading currency that weakens the greenback’s sway over international affairs.
 But how does this de-dollarization push impact the global financial system?
 Better yet, how does it affect us domestically?

 While we can only speculate, here’s what the experts at Allegiance Gold believe is on the horizon.

 What Is BRICS?

 When the title was first coined by Goldman Sachs economist Jim O’Neill in 2001, BRIC (Brazil, Russia, India, China) economies represented the world’s fastest-growing and emerging market economies.
 He believed they would replace the US and Europe as the key engines of the world economy.

 And while they do account for 42% of the global population, 23% of GDP, 30% of the territory, and 18% of international trade, only China and India are performing in line with expectations.
 Although they have set themselves up as a would-be challenger to the G7, so far they haven’t supplanted them as was predicted.